def1ant1/hermes-chat/docs/development/rebranding.md

   `https://raw.githubusercontent.com/lobehub/lobe-chat` are rewritten to the Hermes CDN (falling back to the primary domain when no CDN is configured), preserving the branch/path suffix for deterministic migrations.
+- The automation now standardizes both scoped package imports (`@lobehub/*` and `@lobechat/*`) and bare social handles.
+Scoped imports adopt the sanitized organization slug (or fall back to the short product name when no org is supplied) so npm installs remain routable, while bare `@lobechat` mentions map to the product short name for human-readable marketing copy.

 ## Usage